-My honey and I have a long-running joke that involves giving people autobiographical book titles… because… it’s funny.
+My honey and I have a long-standing game that we love to play: creating autobiographical book titles for the people in our lives… because… it’s entertaining.

 Anywhoozy…

 After class this afternoon, a student and I were chatting about the power of why.
-The mighty why.
-Set off by him telling me how much he appreciated that I so often tell my students not just what to do, but why to do it.
+He told me how much he appreciated that I don’t just tell people what to do, but why to do it.

 Shucks.

 I mean… this isn’t an Ashleytocracy, folks.
 I’ll tell you why I think something works, but this is yoga—the art & science of self-knowledge.
-You try it out and see if it works for you.
+You try it out and see what works for you.

-Anyway, as we were wrapping up this convo, he said, “I think the name of your book should be Action Through Understanding.”
+As we were wrapping up, he said, “I think the name of your book would be Action Through Understanding.”

-And that is why I have now spent the last three hours mulling over this idea of the WHY—and why it is so important to me.
+Which is probably why I’ve now spent the last few hours thinking about this idea of the WHY.

 Don’t just tell me what to do.
-Tell me why I might want to do something—and I’ll decide if it’s the right thing for me.
+Tell me why I might want to do it—and I’ll decide if it’s right for me.

 (It takes a lot… you’re seeing it now, aren’t you?)

-When we ask why, it means we are curious.
+When we ask why, it means we’re curious.

 Why does this work?